Gallbladder disease

 Gallbladder diseases are diseases involving the gallbladder and is closely linked to biliary disease, with the most common cause being gallstones (cholelithiasis).

 The gallbladder is designed to aid in the digestion of fats by concentrating and storing the bile made in the liver and transferring it through the biliary tract to the digestive system through bile ducts that connect the liver, gallbladder, and the Sphincter of Oddi.
 The gallbladder is controlled on a neurohormonal basis, with Cholecystokinin (CCK) leading to the contraction and release of bile into the bile ducts.
 Other hormones allow for the relaxation and further storing of bile.
 A disruption in the hormones, ducts, or gallbladder can lead to disease.
 Gallstones are the most common disease and can lead to other diseases, including Cholecystitis, inflammation of the gallbladder, and gallstone pancreatitis when the gallstone blocks the pancreatic duct.
 Treatment is considered for symptomatic disease and can vary from surgical to non-surgical treatment.

 About 104 million new cases of gallbladder and biliary disease occurred in 2013.

 Signs and symptoms

 Gallbladder disease presents chiefly with abdominal pain located in the right upper abdomen.
 This pain is described as biliary colic.
 Pain typically occurs suddenly and radiates to the right shoulder and back, depending on several factors, including specific diseases.
 It can either be constant or episodic and last from minutes to hours.
-This pain is described as biliary colic pain.
 Other common symptoms with gallbladder disease and biliary colic are nausea and vomiting.
 With conditions such as cholecystitis and choledocholithiasis, fever may be present.